Signs of Postpartum Depression

 Signs of postpartum depression FAQs

-Q: Are there any signs of postpartum depression before birth?
+Q: Are there any signs of postpartum depression during pregnancy, before birth?

 Q: What are the signs of postpartum depression in males?

-A: Postpartum depression can also affect partners of women who have recently given birth, and a father may develop similar symptoms and signs of depression in the first few weeks or months after his child is born.
+A: As explained above, postpartum depression can also affect partners of women who have recently given birth, and a father may develop similar symptoms and signs of depression in the first few weeks or months after his child is born.
 The condition can affect any parents, including those who adopt.

 Q: What if my partner, relative or friend has signs of postpartum depression?